raph-son/telegram-spam-ban/README.md

 run `pip install -r requirements.py` to install needed requirements and also, run `python db.py` to set you local db up

-You can spin the bot on with `python ban.py`
+You can spin the bot on with `python ban.py` or to add tags that will be checked on users account do `python ban.py support,admin` for example to check users with the name 'admin' or 'support'